For Players Guide

 Do I own the game?

 You have permanent access to play the game.
-Your access is recorded on-chain and verified by the GameMint SDK.
-No one can revoke it.
+GameMint verifies the on-chain purchase, records your access, and the SDK uses that record to let you in.
+No one can revoke a valid purchase.

 What's the difference between buying a game and buying its token?